 Get the Sri Lanka travel guide for travel planning tips and itinerary ideas.

 Why Visit Sri Lanka Now?

 Sri Lanka is a hot destination right now.
 They were a no-go zone during the civil war in the 80’s and 90’s.
 But they have since settled into a stable economy with a reasonably well-developed tourism infrastructure.
 And most Sri Lankan’s speak at least some English.

 Your travel dollar goes very far in Sri Lanka.
 So if you are a budget traveler, you can do a lot for a little.
 But you can also do luxury for less in Sri Lanka with four star properties often going for far less than $150USD per night.

-But beyond your budget you should consider the cultural value that Sri Lankan places upon the Golden Triangle and other points of interest.
+But beyond your budget you should consider the cultural value offered by the Cultural Triangle and other points of interest in Sri Lanka.
 These well preserved treasures are a testament to Sri Lanka’s long and rich cultural life.
 Ayubowan.